 The Indigenization Decree was not the only major political event to happen to the country that had a profound effect on cinema culture.
 Ever since it’s discovery in 1958, oil was the dominant natural resource with a portion of its economy riding on it.
 At the beginning of 1973 all the way to 1978, Nigeria experienced an oil boom meaning plenty of income and as a result, more and more cinema complexes were being built left, right and centre.
 The biggest clue to how much cinema was changed by this came in 1976 with the construction of the National Arts Theater in Lagos.
 It incorporated two cinemas, each one being able to seat 700 people.
 Surely this meant that cinema was becoming an essential social role in Nigerian culture, what made this blossom more is because of a strong economy people ha enough disposable income to spend on a cinema ticket.

 The echo created by a booming industry was enough to attract foreign producers to work in Nigeria alongside the native Nigerian filmmakers.
 One such director was Ola Balogun, his films aimed to unify the country with pride and change the perception of Nigeria to outsiders.
-Three films in the span of three years set to do this.
+Three films in the space of three years set out to do this.
 The first released in 1975 was Amadi, considered to be one of the first Nigerian historical films shot on celluloid, the film told the story of a pre-Civil War Nigerian when it citizens were united more than ever.
 The second was Ajani Ogun (1976) which due to its national popularity, became the first what you could call “commercial” Nigerian film.
 Finally came Bisi-Daughter of the River (1977) telling a story that reflected on Nigerian culture.

-Many claim the 70’s was a Golden Age in Nigerian cinema and judging by how film had made its way seamlessly into common social life.
+Many claim the 70’s was a Golden Age in Nigerian cinema and judging by how film had made it’s way seamlessly into common social life.
 I think however the term golden age doesn’t accurately describe the prosperity of Nigerian arts and entertainment during said period.
 Not only was cinema thriving, theatrical works had become more prestigious, and television, which had begun in the decade before, was also thriving with the Nigerian people not only having enough disposable income to go to the cinema, but also to spend on a home TV set.
 Once the 1980’s came around, television would play a crucial role in film and filmmaking.
 There was already one boom that affected Nigerian cinema, and a second one was just beginning.

-By the turn of the 1980’s, the Nigerian film industry became a massive importance to the country.
+By the turn of the 1980’s, the Nigerian film industry became of massive importance to the country.
 It currently stood as the biggest employers of work providing up to a million jobs and economically, provided around 5% of Nigeria’s GDP.
 Television wasn’t far behind but instead of this sector eclipsing the film industry, Nigeria told a different story and embraced its benefits.
 Much like cinemas, television stations were popping up all over Nigeria, the first came around in 1959 when The Western Nigeria Television Service (WNTV) was established.
 Once this happened the other major regions of the country set up their own stations.
 Films were almost always shown at a cinema, but they almost always found themselves on VHS shortly after their showings.
 Because of this, businesses swiftly set up a small-scale video trade that would spread Nigerian films across Africa.
 This sent off a dominance signal and established Nigeria as the key player in African cinema.

 Director Jimi Odumosu showed how profitable releasing films to VHS could be when he released his horror film Evil Encounters straight to television.
 The following day, copies of the film were swamping the markets and streets with dealers recording the broadcast of the film.
 Filmmakers sought to this new distribution method quickly, because celluloid film was expensive, filmmakers scrambled to tell their stories on videotape and seeking out television studios to air their films.
 Making films was already expensive and filmmakers could not wait until celluloid became affordable.
 This push on home video became known as a potential starting point to the Video Film Era.
 Although costly, film productions were still on the rise, however many of them avoided screening at cinemas at all. it seemed on the surface that releasing on home video was plain sailing, or was it?